The Park People

 A truck or SUV is convenient.
 However, each year we creatively pack trees into smaller vehicles, including sedans.
 So, a large vehicle is not necessary unless you are hauling multiple trees.
 You may choose to bring a tarp or blanket to protect interior upholstery.
 Remember to drive carefully and slowly (30 mph or slower).

-If you cannot attend distribution day, you have several options.
+If you cannot personally pick up your tree(s), you have several options:

 3) You may contact our office if these options will not work for you, but please note that we have limited resources as we must quickly sell off any unclaimed trees after distribution.